columbiadsl/TheaterStateMachine/ReadMe.md

 # Usage

 ## State Machine API
-The API will be available at the url specified for the CloudFsmApi servics in your Azure console.
+The API will be available at the url specified for the CloudFsmApi service in your Azure console.
 (If you are running the through visual studio for local debugging, the url is: http://localhost:50486/).
 The api has no default route at /, so you must specify the desired controller.
 For a list of routes and an interface for testing them, go to the /swagger path.

 More information about Swagger at these links:
 * https://docs.microsoft.com/en-us/aspnet/core/tutorials/web-api-help-pages-using-swagger?view=aspnetcore-3.1